duinomaker/HexoBlog/source/SICP/notes/2/index.md

 ***Data-directed*** style.
 In this style, we handle generic operations by dealing explicitly with operation-and-type tables.

 ***Message-passing*** style.
 In this style, we create data objects as dispatching procedures.
-Such a procedure takes in an operation name to be performed.
+Such a procedure takes as argument the name of an operation to be performed.

 ## 2.5 Systems with Generic Operations